rmh78/NO2-Measurement/README.md

 # Introduction
-In this project I built a NO2 measurement station which sends its data via LoRaWan to TheThingsNetwork.
+In this project I built a NO2 measurement station :mask: which sends its data via LoRaWan to TheThingsNetwork.
 A backend nodered server receives the messages and stores them into a MySQL database and then displays all on a dashboard.
 This project is inspired by the Urban AirQ (http://waag.org/en/project/urban-airq) of the waag society (Results are published here: https://www.atmos-meas-tech-discuss.net/amt-2017-43/).
 My intention to start this project was to show the amount of NO2 pollution at my home compared to the official measurement station "Landshuter Allee" of my hometown which is one kilometer away.

 The NO2 measurement station uses two NO2 sensors, a temperature and humidity sensor, an air-pressure sensor and a GPS module.
 The sensors are connected with the ESP32 microcontroller which has an OLED display and a LoRa module onboard.
 All the hardware is powered with a powerbank.